 What Bluetooth codecs does the Bose SoundLink Flex support?

 The Bose SoundLink Flex uses Bluetooth 4.2 and supports only the standard SBC Bluetooth codec.
-The maximum range according to Bose is up to 9 meters.
+According to Bose, the maximum range is up to 9 meters.
 While the speaker itself retains a reliable Bluetooth connection, the Bose Connect app is flaky.
-Sometimes it says there’s no connection even though music is playing through the speaker.
+Sometimes, it says there’s no connection even though music is playing through the speaker.
 Additionally, there is no aux input available if you want to overcome the shortcomings of codecs in general.

 The speaker also struggles to switch between devices over Bluetooth multipoint.
 Like many other speakers and headphones, you must manually pause and play content; there is no automatic switching.
-As a result, sometimes the speaker never realized content had paused on one device and did not switch over to another.
+As a result, sometimes the speaker does not realize content has paused on one device and does not switch to another.

 No. The Bose SoundLink Flex only works via Bluetooth and there is no aux port.